Back to Blog

-Indoor Air Quality Testing: Guide for Florida Homeowners (2026)
+Indoor Air Quality Testing: What Florida Homeowners Need to Know

 Most people think about air quality in terms of outdoor pollution: smog, pollen counts, wildfire smoke.
 But the air inside your home can be significantly more contaminated than the air outside, and in Florida, it often is.
 We keep our homes sealed against the heat and humidity, and the AC runs constantly, recirculating the same indoor air throughout the day.
 If there are mold spores, volatile organic compounds, or elevated particulate levels in your home, you and your family are breathing them in continuously.
 Indoor air quality testing, or IAQ testing, is the process of measuring exactly what's in your air and determining whether it falls within safe levels.
 As a mold assessor, I perform IAQ testing as part of most inspections because it gives homeowners data they can't get any other way.
 You can't see mold spores.
 You can't smell VOCs at low concentrations.
 And you definitely can't estimate particulate levels just by looking around a room.
 The only way to know what's in your air is to test it.